• Help & Advice

 What is emergency contraception?

 Emergency contraception can prevent pregnancy.
 There are two types of emergency contraception: the emergency hormonal contraception (sometimes called the morning after pill or emergency contraceptive pill) and the copper coil, sometimes called the non-hormonal coil.
 The method you use depends on your preference and your risk of pregnancy.
-You can use our Risk of Pregnancy Calculator to work out what your risk is.

 If you have had unprotected sex or your method failed, you also need to consider STIs